squarezero/squarezero.github.io/content/blog/twelve-songs.md

 I want to write a song for you,
 I walk a million miles, but I never reach you.
-I heary our voice, and you're right here.
+I hear our voice, and you're right here.
 My heart skips beats; it's all melodies.
 I'm still shy and I fumble
 To say you're mine.